peer-network/.github/CONTRIBUTING.md

 - **Review Process**: The lead developer or team will review your changes.
 - **Resolve Feedback**: Update your branch if revisions are requested.
-- **Merge or Close**: Once approved, the PR will be merged into main by the lead developer or maintainers.
-If the changes are deemed unnecessary, it may be closed.
+- **Merge or Close**: Once approved, the PR will be merged and the branch should be removed afterwards.
 ---

 ## 🧹 Branch Cleanup Best Practices